 \section{Introduction}

-Fair cake-cutting is an active field of research with various applications.
-A prominent application is division of land (e.g. \citet{Berliant1988Foundation,Berliant1992Fair,Legut1994Economies,Chambers2005Allocation,DallAglio2009Disputed,Husseinov2011Theory,Nicolo2012Equal}).
+~\\ Fair division is an active field of research with various applications.
+A frequently-mentioned potential application is division of land (e.g. \citet{Berliant1988Foundation,Berliant1992Fair,Legut1994Economies,Chambers2005Allocation,DallAglio2009Disputed,Husseinov2011Theory,Nicolo2012Equal}).
 The basic setting considers a heterogeneous good, such as a land-estate, to be divided among several agents.
 The agents may have different preferences over the possible pieces of the good, e.g. one agent prefers the forests while the other prefers the sea shore.
 The goal is to divide the good among the agents in a way deemed ``fair''.
 The common fairness criterion in economics is \emph{Envy-freeness}, which means that no agent prefers getting a piece allotted to another agent.

 Envy-freeness on its own is trivially satisfied by the empty allocation.
 The task becomes more interesting when envy-freeness is combined with an \emph{efficiency} criterion.
 The most common such criterion is Pareto efficiency.
-Indeed, \citet{Weller1985Fair} has proved that, when the agents' preferences are represented by non-atomic measures, there always exists a competitive-equilibrium with equal-incomes, and the equilibrium allocation is both Pareto-efficient and envy-free.
-However, Weller's equilibrium allocation gives no guarantees about the \emph{geometric shape} of the allotted pieces.
-A ``piece'' in his allocation might even be a union of a countable number of disconnected cake-bits.
-So, Weller's positive result is valid only when the agents' preferences ignore the geometry of their allotted pieces.
-While such preferences may make sense when dividing an actual edible cake, they are not so sensible when dividing land.
+Indeed, \citet{Weller1985Fair} has proved that, when the agents' preferences are represented by non-atomic measures over the good, there always exists a Pareto-efficient and envy-free allocation.
+However, Weller's allocation gives no guarantees about the \emph{geometric shape} of the allotted pieces.
+A ``piece'' in his allocation might even contain an infinite number of disconnected bits.
+So Weller's positive result is valid only when agents' preferences ignore the geometry of their allotted pieces.
+While such preferences make sense when dividing a pudding or an ice-cream, they are less sensible when dividing land.